YoloNomy/YoloNomy.github.io/codes/cosmo/black-holes.md

 $$ v_l = \sqrt{\frac{2GM}{R}}$$

 On earth it is $\sim 11$ km/s and this is the speed at which rockets are launched in space.
+The value will change depending on the ratio $M/R$ of the planet i.e. its density.
+On the moon it is 2,4 km/s while escaping from the sun would require a speed of 617,5 km/s (even though you would probably have other problems being on the surface of the sun ...).

 Now, a natural question arise: what if $v \geq c$, that is, what if light itself could not be fast enough to escape the gravity of the planet?